 - 1. Proof of diploma/degree or transcript (a letter is not sufficient). - 2.
-Completed attestation statement form signed by your supervisor/director, attesting that you meet all of the eligibility requirements. - 3.
+Completed current attestation statement form signed by your supervisor/director, attesting that you meet all of the eligibility requirements. - 3.
 Official job description for the position in which you are currently employed, also signed by your supervisor/director. - 4.
-A copy of your CV or resume.

-- 5. Consultant and self-employed applicants only: Candidates must have client attestation statements completed by three (3) clients whom they have provided infection prevention and control services to in the past 2 years.
+A copy of your CV or resume. - 5.
+Consultant and self-employed applicants only: Candidates must have client attestation statements completed by three (3) clients whom they have provided infection prevention and control services to in the past 2 years.
 The client attestation statement form for self-employed candidates can be downloaded from the CBIC website.
-Attestation statements should be directly forwarded by the person completing them to the CBIC Office at 555 East Wells St., Suite 1100, Milwaukee, WI 53202. - 6.
+Attestation statements should be directly forwarded by the person completing them to the info@cbic.org. - 6.
 Payment of the examination fees.
-If using a paper application, payment in U.S. dollars may be made by personal check, cashier's check, money order or credit card.
-If applying online, payment must be made by credit card.
+Applications are available online and payment must be made by credit card.